Land Conservation in the Port Royal Sound Watershed

-Beaufort County is home to some of the most beautiful land on the coast.
-It is our priority to protect the unique natural and cultural character of our region – such as the historic sea island of St. Helena and the valuable habitat connecting the ACE Basin to the Savannah National Wildlife Refuge in Beaufort and Jasper Counties.
+The South Coast region is home to some of the most beautiful land on the coast.
+It is our priority to protect the unique natural and cultural character of our region, including the historic sea island of St. Helena and the valuable habitat and rural landscapes between the ACE Basin to the Savannah National Wildlife Refuge.

 The Conservation League remains committed to rural land protection.
 Why?
 Rural land provides critical habitat for wildlife, provides important ecosystem services like clean water and fresh air and provides the backbone to the rural farming and forestry economy.
 With great wild places, we can improve water quality, absorb storm surge and natural flooding events, and provide essential habitat corridors.

 We will work with our conservation partners, including the Beaufort County Open Land Trust, Nature Conservancy, Ducks Unlimited, Lowcountry Land Trust and others to support land conservation region wide.
 The Beaufort county partner, the Rural and Critical Lands program, has strategically protected over 23,000 acres in Beaufort County.
 Recently protected properties with which the League has a long history include Binden Plantation (2012) and the Mobley Tract (2016).
 Strategic areas for land protection include the rich agricultural land on St. Helena, the military airspace in Burton, wildlife habitat corridors in Jasper County and along the Broad River which feeds the Port Royal Sound.
 (Read more about land protection and its relationship to water quality, here).